o3de/o3de.org/content/docs/user-guide/features/visualization/animation/animation-editor/creating-and-simulating-physx-ragdoll.md

 ## Simulating Your Ragdoll {#setting-up-a-ragdoll-simulating-the-ragdoll-in-game-mode}

-Once you've created your ragdoll and animation graph, you can simulate the ragdoll in game mode in Lumberyard Editor\.
+Once you've created your ragdoll and animation graph, you can simulate the ragdoll in game mode in O3DE Editor\.

 **To simulate your ragdoll**

-1. In Lumberyard Editor, right\-click the viewport and choose **Create entity**\.
+1. In O3DE Editor, right\-click the viewport and choose **Create entity**\.

 1. In the **Entity Inspector**, for **Name**, enter **Ragdoll**\.